What 6 Diet Experts Order at the Bar

 Drinking is fun.
 But so is looking and feeling good.
 How do you partake in booze-fueled banter and tipsy indiscretions without looking like hell the next day?
 We asked a few of our favorite nutrition experts how they tie one on without looking like something important has come undone.
-Below is what they told us, along with a few pro tips on tippling without derailing your weight loss plan.
+Below, you'll find diet experts' go-to healthy alcoholic drinks along with a few pro tips on tippling without derailing your weight loss plan.

 "I have a favorite cocktail: Vodka on the rocks with a few shakes of Tabasco (or any hot sauce) and a few olives.
 It's basically a lower calorie Bloody Mary with a kick, so you don't drink it too fast.
 It's void of any mixers which add calories, and it's a nice twist on your regular vodka club soda with lime." —Amy Shapiro MS, RD, CDN, Real Nutrition NYC

 Slow your roll (and your rolls of flab) by drinking two glasses of water for every alcoholic beverage.
 If you think that's a little precious, consider that Dean Martin would quaff apple juice in a rocks glass between glasses of similar-colored Jack Daniels.
 Juice has plenty of calories and carbs, so water is your best bet; make it a seltzer with lime if you'd like.
 Observing a 2:1 ratio of water to alcohol will slow down your drinking and dilute the alcohol in your system, making you less likely to make a poor late-night food choice.